Way-too-early 2021-22 Big Ten basketball power rankings

 13: Northwestern

 2020-21 record: 6-13 (9-15), 12th in the Big Ten Northwestern basketball sitting at the top of the Big Ten after a thrilling home win over Ohio State propelled them to 3-0 in the conference happened just seven months ago.
-It feels like decades in the past.
-The Wildcats came back down to earth after scorching shooting early in Big Ten play, and Chris Collins' team finished just 3-14 in their final 17 conference matchups.
+It feels like decades.
+The Wildcats came down to earth after scorching shooting early in Big Ten play, and Chris Collins' team finished just 3-14 in their final 17 conference matchups.
 How many years does Collins have left to finish near the bottom of the Big Ten and keep his job?
 Not many.
 Losing second-leading scorer Miller Kopp to Indiana adds to the woes.
-The Wildcats do return key contributors in Chase Audige, Boo Buie, and others but their ceiling doesn't feel high enough for a top ten conference finish.
+The Wildcats return key contributors Chase Audige, Boo Buie and others but their ceiling doesn't feel high enough for a top-10 conference finish.

 12: Penn State

 2020-21 record: 7-12 (11-14), 11th in the Big Ten The Nittany Lions are the second team on this list starting a new era in 2021-22.
 Micah Shrewsberry takes over as head coach of a roster that returns enough talent to have a chance on a nightly basis.
-Losing leading scorer Myreon Jones to Florida will have to be filled by Seth Lundy and Sam Sessoms taking their next steps offensively.
-A newcomer in Siena transfer Jalen Pickett will be in the rotation and providing offense from day one.
+Losing leading scorer Myreon Jones to Florida leaves a void that will have to be filled by Seth Lundy and Sam Sessoms taking their next steps offensively.
+A newcomer, Siena transfer Jalen Pickett, will be in the rotation and providing offense from Day 1.
 Senior John Harrar also returns as James Franklin has somehow not figured out how to recruit him to play tight end.
-In all, this group could struggle for offense in long stretches, but has enough to get to seven or eight conference wins.
+In all, this group could struggle for offense in long stretches, but it has enough to get to seven or eight conference wins.

 11: Nebraska